foxBMS/foxBMS-primary/doc/sphinx/hardware/additional_hw/additional_hw.rst

 Current Sensor
 --------------

 For measuring the battery pack current, CAN based current sensors are supported.
-An Isabellenhuette IVT-Mod 300 shunt based current sensor is supplied with foxBMS.
-This automotive current sensor provides an current measurement range of +/-300A and in addition three voltage measurement inputs with an voltage measurement range of +/-600V.
-Current sensors with higher current measurement range are available, please check Isabellenhütte homepage or contact a sales person.
-Any other CAN based current sensor can be used, but foxBMS software might have to be adapted.
+The Isabellenhütte IVT-Mod 300 shunt based current sensor was tested with foxBMS.
+This automotive current sensor provides a current measurement range of +/-300A and in addition three voltage measurement inputs with a voltage measurement range of +/-600V.
+Current sensors with higher current measurement ranges are available (please check Isabellenhütte homepage or contact a salesperson).
+If another CAN based current sensor is used, the foxBMS software must be adapted.

 --------------------
 DC Battery Pack Fuse